-If you are facing allegations of aggravated sexual assault throughout the Dallas / Fort Worth metroplex, you are probably wondering how you will impacted by the accusations, what penalties you could possibly face, and where you can turn for help.
+If you are facing allegations of aggravated sexual assault throughout the Dallas / Fort Worth metroplex, you are probably wondering how you will be impacted by the accusations, what penalties you could possibly face, and where you can turn for help.
 An experienced criminal defense lawyer in Dallas can help you identify your best legal defense and make every effort to help you achieve the best possible outcome for your particular situation.

-Dallas Aggravated Sexual Assault Lawyer
+Aggravated Sexual Assault Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Attorney Richard McConathy is knowledgeable in all areas of Texas’ sex crimes laws and will make every effort to fight the allegations against you.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged aggravated sexual assault.
+Call the Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged aggravated sexual assault.

 Aggravated Sexual Assault in Dallas

 An individual can be charged with aggravated sexual assault under Tex.
 Penal Code § 22.021, if they commit a sexual assault offense and:

 - Cause serious bodily injury or attempt to cause the death of the victim during the sexual assault;